-The relative difficulty of these questions is indicated by the number of stars beside each question number: $\star$ = low; $\star\star$ = medium; $\star\star\star$ = high.
+The relative difficulty of these questions is india by the number of stars beside each question nut $\star = low; \star \star = medium; \star \star \star = high.$

-Multiple-choice
+Multiple choice

-- 1 Which of the following statements about the kinetic theory of gases is NOT true: - A All molecules move with the same speed. - B Their average kinetic energy is directly proportional to the absolute temperature. - All molecules make elastic collisions with each other and the walls of the container. - D The molecules travel in straight lines until they collide. - 2 When one end of a cold metal spoon is placed upright in a cup of hot coffee, the other end gets hotter.
-Which one of the following best describes what is happening? - A Warmer molecules will rise to the top. - B The hot molecules produce thermal radiation that is then absorbed by the colder molecules. - C Higher-energy molecules hit lower-energy molecules, increasing their speed and therefore their temperature. - D Lower-energy molecules hit higher-energy molecules and the friction increases their temperature. - 3 Three sealed flasks each containing 1 g of water, ice, and water vapour are at the same temperature.
-Which of the following is true about the internal energy of the substances? - A $U{\text{water}} > U{\text{ice}} > U{\text{vapour}}$ - B $U{\text{water}} = U{\text{ice}} = U{\text{vanour}}$ - C Uwater < Uice < Uvapour - D $U{\text{ice}} < U{\text{water}} < U{\text{vapour}}$ - 4 A sealed container of air is kept at a constant temperature.
-What will happen to the speed of the molecules of air in the container as time passes? - A The molecules will all reach the same speed. - B Some molecules will speed up and others will slow down, but the average speed will be constant. - C The molecules will slow down. - D There will be no change.
+- 1 Which of the following statements about Kinetic Theory of gases is NOT true: - a All molecules move with the same spec - b Their average kinetic energy is directly proportional to the absolute temperat - c All molecules make elastic collisions w each other and the walls of the contain - d The molecules travel in straight lines u they collide - 2 When one end of a cold metal spoon is pla upright in a cup of hot coffee, the other er gets hotter.
+Which one of the following be describes what is happening? - a Warmer molecules will rise to the top - b The hot molecules produce thermal radii that is then absorbed by the colder mole - c Higher-energy molecules hit lower-ene molecules, increasing their speed and therefore their temperature. - d Lower-energy molecules hit higher-energy molecules and the friction increases the temperature. - 3 Three sealed flasks each containing 1 g of water, ice, and water vapour are at the sau temperature.
+Which of the following is tru about the internal energy of the substance - a U water > U ice > U vapour - b U water = U ice = U vapour - c U water < U ice < U vapour - d Uice < U water < U vapour - 4 A sealed container of air is kept at a const temperature.
+What will happen to the spe of the molecules of air in the container as passes? - a The molecules will all reach the same s - b Some molecules will speed up and oth will slow down, but the average speed constant. - c The molecules will slow down. - d There will be no change.